Cardinals vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has 37 hits with nine doubles, a triple, seven home runs, 13 walks and 19 RBI.
+- Bellinger has nine doubles, a triple, seven home runs, 15 walks and 19 RBI (37 total hits).
 He's also stolen nine bases.

 Bellinger Recent Games